-With working from home becoming the new norm for around two thirds of the population in the last few months, people have had to create a new daily routine.
+With working from home becoming the new norm for around two-thirds of the population in the last few months, people have had to create a new daily routine.
 For those now based at home, gone are the daily commutes, designated lunch breaks and office banter.

-Social interaction is suddenly limited – yes, many of us are having video meetings and chats with colleagues, but it’s not the same as being in an office full of people with conversation on demand.
+Social interaction is suddenly limited – yes, many of us are having video meetings and chats with colleagues, but it’s not the same as being in an office full of people with a conversation on demand.

 These changes, sometimes without even realising it, can have a huge impact on our mental health, leading to stress, anxiety and even depression.
-When situations are out of our control, it can wreak havoc on our mental well-being as we adapt to this new way of life.
+When situations are out of our control, they can wreak havoc on our mental well-being as we adapt to this new way of life.

 In a study by the Institute for Employment Studies looking at COVID-19 home worker well-being, half of all respondents reported not being happy with their current work-life balance, a third (33 per cent) frequently feel isolated, over a fifth (21 per cent) are worried about job security, while just under half (41 per cent) harbour health concerns for family members.